-There are three types of robbery, each one has its own associated consequences:
+In Oregon, there are three classes of robbery, each one with its own associated consequences:

 - Up to five years in prison and a $125,000 fine

-- Second Degree – Class B felony – When third degree robbery is violated, and is either armed, or an accomplice is used during the robbery.
+- Second Degree – Class B felony – is third degree robbery, and the defendant is either armed, or there is an accomplice during the robbery.

 - Up to 10 years in prison and a $250,000 fine

 - Subject to Measure 11 mandatory minimum sentence of 70 months.

 - First Degree – Class A felony – When third degree robbery is violated, and the perpetrator is armed with a deadly weapon, uses or attempts to use said weapon or, attempts to or causes physical harm to any person.

 - Up to 20 years in prison and a $375,000 fine.

 - Subject to the Measure 11 mandatory minimum of 90 months.